Manually dialing out to a participant from a conference

 The participant will appear in the list.

-If you have Host privileges, you can use the Infinity Connect desktop client, the Infinity Connect Web App, or the Infinity Connect Mobile client for Android to dial out to participants from the Virtual Meeting Room or Virtual Auditorium you are in.
+If you have Host privileges, you can use the Infinity Connect client to dial out to participants from the Virtual Meeting Room or Virtual Auditorium you are in.
 When you use this feature, a call is placed to the participant and if and when they answer the call, they will join the conference directly (they will not go through the IVR screen and will not have to enter a PIN).

 - Select whether you want the participant to have Host or Guest privileges.

-A call will be placed from the Virtual Meeting Room or Virtual Auditorium to the participant and they will appear in the participant list with the "calling" icon next to their avatar while their endpoint is ringing.
+The call is placed from the VMR to the participant and they will appear in the participant list with a green line under their name while their endpoint is ringing.
 If and when the participant answers the call they will join the conference; if they do not answer, or do not accept the call, they will disappear from the participant list.